-- Remark : add text with regrad to the point " the vehicle configuration shall maximize driver controllability (e.g. wipers ON in case of rain, headlamps ON by night)." - Comment to remark above: In the way of safety due to the fact that system and driver have not the same needs to assure a safe driving. - 2.3.3.
-The activated system shall comply with all applicablerelevant traffic rules in the country of operation
+Remark : add text with regrad to the point " the vehicle configuration shall maximize driver controllability (e.g. wipers ON in case of rain, headlamps ON by night)."

+Comment to remark above: In the way of safety due to the fact that system and driver have not the same needs to assure a safe driving.

-Kemark: 1 nsert a text or a footnote "unless the only way to avoid an collision is to not respect the traffic rules" ask WP.1for guidance on non compliance with traffic rules in certain 2.3.6.
+2.3.3.
+The activated system shall comply with all applicablerelevant traffic rules in the country of operation Remark: in nsert a text or a footnote "unless the only way to avoid an collision is to not respect the traffic rules" ask WP.1for guidance on non-compliance with traffic rules in certain 2.3.6.
 The system shall continuously perform a self-check (e.g. after ignition the system has at least once detected an object at the same or a higher distance than that declared as detection range according to paragraph 2.5.6.2.).
 2.3.7.
 The effectiveness of the system shall not be adversely affected by magnetic or electrical fields.
 This shall be demonstrated by compliance with Regulation No. 10, 05 Series of amendments to the Regulation.
 2.3.8.
-Conformity with the safety aspects of electronic control systems shall be shown by meeting the requirements of Annex [X] [CEL].
+Conformity with the safety aspects of electronic control systems shall be shown by meeting the requirements of Annex [Y] [CEL].

 2.4.
-Activation, Deactivation and Driver Input The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex X [CEL] and according to the relevant tests in Annex X. 2.4.1.
-The vehicle shall be equipped with a dedicated means for the driver to activate (active mode) and deactivate (off mode) the system.
-2.4.2.
+Activation, Deactivation and Driver Input

+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.

+- 2.4.1.
+The vehicle shall be equipped with a-dedicated means for the driver to activate (active mode) and deactivate (off mode) the system. - 2.4.2.
 The default status of the system shall be the off mode at the initiation of each new engine start/run cycle.

 This requirement does not apply when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system.

 2.4.3.
-The system shall become active only upon a deliberate action by the driv and if all the following conditions are met: Activation of the system shall only be possible if all the following condition are met: - The driver is in the driver seat and histhe driver's safetybeltsafety belt seatbelt is fastened according to paragraph 2.6., - the driver is detected to be available to take over control of the dynamic driving task according to paragraph 2.6., - the system has ensures that no failure affecting the safe operation or the functionality of the ALKS is present, - DSSAD is operational, - the [actual] environmental and infrastructural conditions allow the operation, and - positive confirmation of system self-check and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions- - [after ignition on the system has at least once detected an object at the same or a higher distance than that declared as detection range
+The system shall become active only upon a deliberate action by the driver and if all the following conditions are met:

+Activation of the system shall only be possible ifall the following condition are met:

+- The driver is in the driver seat and histhe driver's safetybeltsafety belt seatbelt is fastened according to paragraph 2.6., - the driver is detected to be available to take over control of the dynamic driving task according to paragraph 2.6., - the system has ensures that no failure affecting the safe operation or the functionality of the ALKS is present, - DSSAD is operational, - the [actual] environmental and infrastructural conditions allow the operationand - positive confirmation of system self-check and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions-

+- [after ignition on the system has at least once detected an object at the same or a higher distance than that declared as detection range according to paragraph 2.5.6.2.